nitkizs/test/test.md

   * Old Positive + New Positive → single directory
   * Old Negative + New Negative → single directory

+* To perform this filtering step another jupyter notebook is created using the [fiftyone-library](https://docs.voxel51.com/).
 * Run the **near-duplicate filtering notebook (`near-duplicate-filter.ipynb`)**:

   * Update paths for: